1996 Summer Olympics medal table

+represents countries that won at least one gold medal.

+represents countries that won at least one silver medal but no gold medals.

+represents countries that won at least one bronze medal (no gold or silver).

+represents participating countries that did not win medals.

+represents entities that did not participate at the 1996 Summer Olympics.

 The 1996 Summer Olympics, officially known as the Games of the XXVI Olympiad, were an international summer multi-sport event held in Atlanta, Georgia, United States from July 19 to August 4, 1996.
 A total of 10,318 athletes representing 197 National Olympic Committees (NOCs) participated.
 The games featured 271 events in 26 sports across 37 disciplines, including the Olympic debuts of beach volleyball, mountain biking and softball.
 A total of 24 countries made their Summer Olympic debuts in Atlanta, including 11 former Soviet republics participating for the first time as independent nations.

 79 nations received at least one medal, with 53 of them winning at least one gold medal, both of which were new records.

 Armenia, Belarus, Burundi, Costa Rica, Croatia, Czech Republic, Ecuador, Hong Kong, Kazakhstan, Nigeria, Slovakia, Syria, Thailand, and Ukraine won their nations' first Summer Olympic gold medals.
 They were also the first Summer Olympic medals of any kind for Armenia, Belarus, Burundi, Czech Republic, Ecuador, Hong Kong, Kazakhstan, Slovakia, and Ukraine.
 Meanwhile, Azerbaijan, Georgia, Moldova, Mozambique, Tonga, and Uzbekistan won their first Summer Olympic medals.

 Athletes from the host nation of the United States won the most gold medals, with 44, and the most medals overall, with 101.
-It marked the first time the United States led the medal count in both gold and overall medals since 1984 and the first at a non-boycotted Olympics since 1968.
+It marked the first time the United States led the medal count in both gold and overall medals since 1984, and the first at a non-boycotted Olympics since 1968.
 Among individual participants, American swimmer Amy Van Dyken won the most gold medals with four, while Russian gymnast Alexei Nemov won the most medals overall with six (two gold, one silver, and three bronze).